danielyu2003/danielyu2003.github.io/README.md

 ## License

-This blog is licensed under the [GNU Affero GPLv3](https://choosealicense.com/licenses/agpl-3.0/).
+This blog is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).